Fleetwood Town Away Travel Information

-On Tuesday 20 th February Pompey Supporters will be making the long, mid-week trek North to Fleetwood Town’s Highbury Stadium, Park Avenue, Fleetwood, Lancashire, FY7 6TX.
-Fleetwood is on the Fylde coast a few miles North of Blackpool.
-The Cod Army’s stadium has a capacity of 5,311, only 2,701 of which are seated.
+The Cod Army’s stadium has a capacity of 5,137, only 2,701 of which are seated.
 Blues fans will mostly be on the Percy Ronson covered terrace at one end of the stadium, with some seats allocated in the Parkside Stand.
 There is an away fans ticket office and programme booth situated outside the away supporters entrance.

 Getting to Highbury Stadium

-There is no parking for away supporters at the stadium, but there is plenty of on street parking available in the area.
+There is no parking for visiting supporters at the stadium, but there is plenty of on street parking available in the area.

-If you travel to Blackpool North station, a taxi to Fleetwood will cost around £20.
-Bus services number 1 and 14 leave Blackpool town centre every ten minutes and the journey to Fleetwood will take about thirty minutes.
+From Blackpool North station, a taxi to Fleetwood will cost around £20.
+Bus services number 1 and 14 leave Blackpool town centre every ten minutes and pass near the ground, the journey to Fleetwood will take about thirty minutes.

-Alternately leave the station, turn right and head down to the sea front.
-Tram Line 1 runs North to Fleetwood every twenty minutes.
-The journey will take about forty minutes.
+Blackpool trams run North up the coast from Blackpool to Fleetwood.
+Leave the station and head towards the seafront.
+The trams run North every twenty minutes and the journey will take about forty minutes.
 Get off the tram at Stanley Road in Fleetwood, which is about 200 yards from the ground.
-A bus timetable can be found on the Lancashire County Council website.

 Where to Eat and Drink